I think the environment needs to be saved from us humans. My goal is to help accomplish this in my little corner of the

-As more and more people move into major population areas, and as more of the people in those areas drive their own private vehicles to and from work, it puts a heavy strain on the local infrastructure.
-It can cause traffic congestion, increase the probability of vehicular accidents, and cause many people to stress out, leading to everything from health issues to road rage.
+As more and more people move into major population areas, and as more of the people in those areas drive their private vehicles to and from work, it puts a heavy strain on the local infrastructure.
+It can cause traffic congestion, increase the probability of vehicular accidents, and cause many people to stress out, leading to health issues and road rage.

 To combat these issues, there needs to be a way to encourage people to use public transportation, like the bus or commuter train.
-This would help reduce the use of organic fuels, decrease stress and other health-related issues, and help the consumers save money on fuel and vehicle maintenance.
+This would help reduce the use of organic fuels, decrease stress and other health-related issues, and help consumers save money on fuel and vehicle maintenance.

 But how do you get people to ride public transportation?
-I have tackled this question from three different areas: leadership, technology, and society.
-If these points were somehow brought together in such a way to show the benefits to the consumer, then the consumer may just start riding public transportation more often.
+I have tackled this question in three areas: leadership, technology, and society.
+If these points were somehow brought together in such a way to show the benefits to the consumer, then the consumer may start riding public transportation more often.

 So, how do we get there?
 How do we get to the point of a very large majority of consumers riding public transportation?
 Well, here is my idea on how to accomplish this lofty goal, and it breaks down like this.